Maria, Alex and Andrei

 Maria with sons Alex (left) and baby Andrei

-Maria was very young when her Mum died – about four years old she thinks but she’s not sure.
+Maria was very young when her mum died—about four years old, she thinks, but she’s not sure.
 Neglected by her alcoholic father, she spent most of her childhood in a loveless orphanage and never learned the life skills she would need to care for her own family.

 When our team in Moldova first met Maria, she was 23 years old and in danger of losing her two young boys to an orphanage.

-Her oldest boy, Alex, attends a Nursery which is part of a network of services established by Hope and Homes for Children in Moldova to support families whose children are at risk of being placed in institutions.
+Her oldest boy, Alex, attends a nursery which is part of a network of services established by Hope and Homes for Children in Moldova to support families whose children are at risk of being placed in institutions.
 Staff at the nursery noticed that although Alex was always cleanly dressed, his clothes smelled of mould.
 The family were referred to our partner organisation, CCF Moldova, who arranged to visit Maria but found that she was always out when they called.

 Finally, one day, she answered the door.
 The conditions in the flat were quite terrible.
 With Maria was little Alex, who she had kept home from nursery because of a cold.
-The 5th floor flat was dirty, mouldy and beetles scuttled across the floor.
+The fifth-floor flat was dirty, mouldy and beetles scuttled across the floor.
 The combined smells of mould, damp and dog were overwhelming.
 Alex sat playing on the floor.
 He was often bitten by the beetles.

 The single room in which the family lived was spartan with a small broken bed in one corner where Maria, then pregnant with Andrei, her partner, Dumitru, and their toddler Alex all slept together.
 The only other piece of furniture they owned was an old wardrobe with broken doors.
 There were no chairs or table, and no carpet.